By now, you probably already know that the key to business and revenue growth isn't just bringing in new customers.

 You can't improve customer retention without first understanding why your customers churn.
 Once you know the reasons and the correlating signs, you can work to prevent and reduce customer churn by proactively dealing with issues.

-Ask for regular customer feedback from the entire team, including the decision-maker.
-Being able to identify and address these issues as early as possible will help you to prevent customers from leaving you.
 Whether you use a customer survey in an email, after a transaction, or one-off, surveying customers and doing it regularly will help you identify trends and proactively solve problems — before customers leave you for your competitors.

 7. Map out a consistent customer experience.

 Consistency builds trust with customers.
-They know what to expect, and can rely on you to get the work done and help deliver the results they need.
+They know what to expect and can rely on you to get the work done and help deliver the results they need.

 Without this, most interactions are a surprise, and in reality, nobody really likes surprises in a business setting.

 Build out processes for onboarding new customers and kickoff phone calls and meetings.
 Make your web assets and social media channels consistent so customers can get the help they need across a variety of channels.
-And plan out a schedule for future check-ins and milestones so you both have your eye on the same goals and shared responsibilities.

 Having a process for each of these activities will make you more efficient, and the customer will have insight into what needs to be done and when.
 You can save the surprises for when you share the great results of the project.